jorritvanderheide/human-ai_collaboration_in_the_kitchen/README.md

 ## Table of contents
 Folder | Content
 --- | ---
-collaboration | Code written for '[Botano](https://hannahvaniterson.nl/demoday "Botano Demo Day page")', to incorporate our data in their project. data analysis | Files for reproducing our data analysis. data collection | Processing files for the distributed data collection app. data processing | Processing files for processing the data that was collected.
+collaboration | Code written for [`Botano`](https://hannahvaniterson.nl/demoday "Botano Demo Day page"), to incorporate our data in their project. data analysis | Files for reproducing our data analysis. data collection | Processing files for the distributed data collection app. data processing | Processing files for processing the data that was collected.